 When compared to older generations, Gen Z and Millennial donors have different meanings in giving back to a charity.
 They are more eager to be involved in specific projects or initiatives rather than make an annual contribution.
-Younger donors want to see the impact of their donation, and they rely on social media for this information.

 That’s why social media plays an important role for fundraisers in attracting this younger generation’s attention.
 As the most popular social media platforms, Facebook and Instagram are both powerful tools for charities to reach donors within their own communities.